 (a) Any totally enclosed facility that is designed to offer a totally controlled shooting environment that includes impenetrable walls, floors, and ceilings, adequate ventilation, lighting systems and acoustical treatment for sound attenuation; or

-(5) "Substantial change in use" means that the current primary use of the range no longer represents the activity previously engaged in at the range.
+(7) "Substantial change in use" means that the current primary use of the range no longer represents the activity previously engaged in at the range or the acquisition of additional real property for the purpose of range expansion.
 The following actions shall not constitute a substantial change in use:

-(a) Expanding or increasing membership or opportunities for public or law enforcement participation related to the primary activity as a shooting range;
+(a) Expanding or increasing membership or opportunities for public, private, or law enforcement participation related to the primary activity as a shooting range;

 (b) Making repairs or improvements to enhance safety or noise abatement;